Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 The largest of this classification is Mandarin (also known as Northern).
 It is subdivided into many sub-categories.
 Since this is more widespread than others, Mandarin is beneficial.

-Wu, Min, and Yue have their own set of sub-dialects.
-Wu, for example, comprises multiple sub-dialects.
-These include Shanghai, Suzhou, and Hangzhou.
+Wu, Min, and Yue each have their own set of sub-dialects.
+Wu, for example, comprises multiple sub-dialects, including Shanghai, Suzhou, and Hangzhou.

 These are mutually intelligible to some extent.
 Still, many other sub-dialects are not understandable with these three.